Grotke/Tic-Tac-Toe/README.md

 I chose Tic-Tac-Toe so I could concentrate on the project itself without thinking too hard about the game mechanics.
 Even so it was surprisingly difficult just figuring out where to start.

-Go to the website at the top for more info about the development process.
+Go to http://www.josephcmontgomery.com/projects.html#tic-tac-toe for more info about the development process.

 ## Build Instructions
 I don't remember much about building this but I think you'd need the SDL2, SDL2 TTF, SDL2 Mixer and SDL2 Image libraries.
 It was made on Ubuntu but I imagine it'd work without much change on many other Linux systems.
 It should technically also work on Windows but I haven't tried it.